onionLad/ToArms/README.md

 # To Arms!
 A 2D medieval strategy RPG set in the fantasy world of Elduin, inspired by Fire Emblem and Mount & Blade.

-## Progress
+## Status

+### Current Status
-As of right now, the game allows the player to move units around on a grid field.
-Units cannot move into each other's spaces.
-I intend on implementing a feature that allows the player to only move one unit at a time.
-I'm currently working on the combat system.
+As of right now, the game is able to form a turn order and allows the player to move units on their turn.
+Additionally, units can now attack each other.

+### In Progress
+As of right now, I am working on a way for the game to display unit information during a unit's turn.